Neurodynamics-Driven Coupled Neural P Systems for Multi-Focus Image Fusion: Neurodynamics-Driven CNP Systems

 \subsection{Why neurodynamics analysis is necessary?}

-In certain cases, CNP neurons may enter a state of \emph{\textbf{continuous firing}}, generating spikes at each time step.
+In certain cases, CNP neurons may enter a state of \emph{continuous firing}, generating spikes at each time step.
 As illustrated in \cref{fig:firing}(c) and \cref{fig:firing}(d).
 This uncontrolled spiking behavior can lead to model failure, as the output no longer reflects the features of the input signal.
 For the MFIF task, such outputs do not effectively distinguish between focused and defocused regions, thereby affecting the generation of accurate decision maps.
-In the following, we analyze this invalid state and identify parameter configurations that can effectively prevent it.
+We next analyze this invalid state and identify parameter configurations that prevent it.

 \bfsection{Analysis of continuous firing condition} We analyze the continuous firing condition of CNP neurons to derive constraints between parameters and the input signal.
-Suppose $t$ tends to infinity, all neurons fire.
-In this case, the state update equation becomes:
+For continuously firing CNP neurons, the state update is given by:

-According to the theory in~\cite{8502927}, the spike consumption of the three units in CNP neurons exhibits a linear relationship.
-Thus, the consumption rules can be described as:
+Following~\cite{8502927}, we approximate the spike consumption of the three CNP units as linear decay to facilitate analysis.

 where $\alpha, \beta, \gamma \in \left ( 0,1 \right )$.
 We have the following theorem:

 \begin{Thm} For the feeding input unit U, the value increases with iterations and is represented as

 \end{Thm}